Home and Family K-12

 Mortgage

-While a slight majority of white teens (52%) correctly identified the definition of a mortgage, only around a quarter (26%) of Black teens and fewer than half (41%) of Hispanic or Latino teens could do so.
+While fewer than half of teens overall could correctly identify the definition of a mortgage, the survey also pointed to notable differences in understanding among teens from different backgrounds — underscoring the need for stronger, more inclusive financial education.
 A mortgage is a type of loan used to purchase or maintain a home, land or other types of real estate.
 The borrower makes a down payment for a portion of the purchase price then borrows the rest from a lender.
 The borrower then repays the lender over a number of years – typically 15-30 – via a series of regular payments that are divided into principal (the money originally borrowed) and interest with the property serving as security.

-Nearly all teens surveyed (97%) thought it would be helpful if schools offered lessons that explained homeownership, including mortgages.
+Many teens also said they’d benefit from having more guidance in school about how homeownership works — especially the basics, like mortgages and the steps involved in buying a home.
 In response, Fannie Mae is supporting the development and deployment of Junior Achievement learning experiences for thousands of students annually in various age groups by integrating relevant content from its HomeView homeownership course materials and resources, which are designed with first-time homebuyers in mind.

 “Young people today are the homebuyers of tomorrow,” said Jeffery Hayward, executive vice president and chief administrative officer, Fannie Mae.
 “By providing them access to quality, foundational education now, Fannie Mae and Junior Achievement are helping these future homeowners prepare for the mortgage and homebuying process when they’re ready to take that step.”